 Figure 7: Janet ASP 2020 - Transportation Network, shows future paving of existing gravel roads.
 To the north of the Plan Area, the Janet ASP shows Peigan Trail diverting to Township Road 240 as a future expressway - from a 6-Lane Road to a 2-Lane Road.
-61st Avenue in Calgary is proposed to extend eastward for a new major 4-Lane Road, which will bend at the south end of the Plan Area.
+61st Avenue in Calgary is proposed to extend eastward for a new major 4-Lane Road south of the Plan Area.
 61st Avenue will divert to a 2-Lane internal collector a quarter section east of the Plan Area.
 The Janet ASP shows Range Road 284, east of the Plan Area, as a major 4-Lane Road - this will require upgrades to the existing gravel road.